-- A. This appliance is equipped with an ignition device which automatically lights the pilot.
-Do not try to light the pilot by hand. - B. BEFORE OPERATING, smell all around the appliance area for gas.
+- A. This appliance does not have a pilot.
+It is equipped with an ignition device which automatically lights the burner.
+Do not try to light the burner by hand. - B. BEFORE OPERATING, smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.
 See below. - C. Use only your hand to turn the gas control knob.
 Never use tools.
 If the knob will not turn by hand, don't try to repair it, call a qualified service technician.
-Force or attempted repair may result in a fire or explosion. - D. Do not use this appliance if any part has been under water.
+Force or attempted repair may result in a fire or explosion. - Do not use this appliance if any part has been under water.
 Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control, which has been under water.